-It should be noted that the activity of a sub-fund that invests in other UCITS and/or other UCIS may result in the duplication of certain costs.
-In addition to the expenses borne by the sub-fund in the course of its day-to-day operation, management fees will be indirectly charged to the assets of the sub-fund via the UCITS and/or other target UCI which it holds.
-Cumulative management fees may not exceed 5%.
-If the sub-fund invests in several UCIs of the same promoter, an entry or exit fee may not be charged to the sub-fund for the UCI units acquired.
+Note that the activity of a Sub-fund that invests in other UCITS and/or other UCIs may result in duplication of certain costs.
+In addition to the expenses borne by the Sub-fund in the course of its day-to-day management, management fees will be indirectly allocated to the assets of the Sub-fund via the target UCITS and/or UCIs which it holds.
+Cumulative management fees may not exceed 3%.
+If the Sub-fund invests in several UCIs of the same promoter, an entry or exit fee may not be charged to the Sub-fund for the UCI units acquired.